Andy Miah

-Andy Miah (এন্ড্রু মুজাফফর মিয়া; born in Norwich, Norfolk) is an English bioethicist, academic and journalist.
+Andy Muzaffar Miah (এন্ড্রু মুজাফফর মিয়া is an English bioethicist, academic and journalist.
 His work often focuses on technology and posthumanism.

 Early life

 Andy Miah was born in Norwich to a Bangladeshi father and an English mother.

 Education

 Miah earned a Bachelor of Arts degree in Leisure Studies from De Montfort University in Leicestershire in 1997, then earned a doctorate (PhD) focusing on Bioethics, Philosophy of Technology and Genetic Enhancement from De Montfort in 2002.
 In 2006, he earned a master's degree (MPhil) in Medical Law and Ethics from University of Glasgow.